-Disc extrusion is a degenerative spine condition where the nucleus material of an intervertebral disc seeps into the spinal column and potentially compresses a nerve, causing back or neck pain, among other symptoms.
-Treatment for this condition is normally first attempted conservatively with a series of noninvasive techniques.
-In most cases, this course of treatment sufficiently alleviates the patient’s discomfort and surgery is only required in the most severe cases.
+Disc extrusion is a degenerative spine condition where the nucleus material of a disc pushes out into the spinal column.
+While not necessarily painful, this condition can potentially compress a nerve, causing neck or back pain, among other symptoms.
+Treatment for disc extrusion is normally first attempted conservatively with a series of nonsurgical techniques.
+In most cases, this course of treatment sufficiently relieves the symptoms and surgery is only required in the most severe cases.

-Treatment for disc extrusion requires identifying the exact location of the herniated disc – often with the use of medical imagery, such as an MRI or CT scan.
-In most cases, a simple herniated disc will respond to conservative treatments that are noninvasive in nature.
+Treatment for disc extrusion requires identifying the exact location of the herniated disc — often with the use of medical imagery such as an MRI or CT scan.
+In a large number of cases, a herniated disc will respond to conservative treatments.
 Some of the most common and effective initial treatments recommended to patients with disc extrusion include:

 - Hot or cold compresses

 - Stretching techniques

 - Alternative treatments like chiropractic care or acupuncture